smartVISU-newstuff/widgets/updatecheck/README.md

+# already released as of v2.9.2.
+Do not copy from here into versions later than v2.9.1

 ## New versioning systematics in smartvisu

 Until v2.9 only a 2-digit version number was implemented in smartVISU.
 To introduce a standard 3-digit versioning